lsst-dm/dmtn-056/operations.rst

 In either case the user expects to be able to read an individual component, and in case the components are stored separately the transfer should be efficient.

-In addition, it is desirable to **override** parts of a composite :ref:`Dataset` (e.g. updated metadata), by defining a new :ref:`DatasetType` that mixes components from the original :ref:`Dataset` with new ones.
+In addition, it is desirable to be able to **override** parts of a composite :ref:`Dataset` (e.g. updated metadata), by defining a new :ref:`DatasetType` that mixes components from the original :ref:`Dataset` with new ones.

 To support this the :ref:`Registry` is also responsible for storing the component :ref:`Datasets <Dataset>` of the **composite**.